IliaPopov-code/NASA-RIPS/README.md

 This directory contains the code used to run and compare wnet_prior models under different hyperparameters for sensitivity testing.

-The files are organized are as follows:
+The files are organized as follows:

 ```
 hyperparameter_testing/